yanlab19870714/Tthinker/README.md

 * **Jalal Khalil (jalalk@uab.edu)**
 * **Da Yan (yanda@uab.edu)**
 * **Guimu Guo (guimuguo@uab.edu)**

-The authors are with the Department of Computer Science, University of Alabama at Birmingham
+The authors are affiliated with the Department of Computer Science, University of Alabama at Birmingham